 The DeepAR proposed by Salinas et al. \cite{SALINAS20201181} is based on an autoregressive RNN that can model the distribution of future values given past observations.
 NeuralProphet \cite{NeuralProphet} uses a variant of RNN to capture temporal dependencies in time series data and provides uncertainty estimates for the forecasts.
 The authors claim that NeuralProphet outperforms Prophet and is capable of handling large-scale datasets.

 The transformer architecture has been adapted for time series forecasting to yield competitive results.
 Lim et al. \cite{LIM20211748} proposed a Temporal Fusion Transformer (TFT), an attention-based design that combines high-performance multi-horizon forecasting with comprehensible insights into temporal dynamics.
-The study in \cite{NEURIPS2019_6775a063} proposes the utilization of CNN for local processing and a sparse attention mechanism to increase the size of the receptive field during forecasting.
-The Crossformer \cite{zhang2022crossformer} is a recent transformer-based architecture that captures cross-dimension dependency using dimension-segment-wise embedding, a two-stage attention layer and a hierarchical encoder-decoder.
+The Crossformer \cite{zhang2022crossformer} is a transformer-based architecture that captures cross-dimension dependency using dimension-segment-wise embedding, a two-stage attention layer and a hierarchical encoder-decoder.

 N-BEATS (Neural Basis Expansion Analysis for interpretable Time Series forecasting) \cite{oreshkin2019n} is a popular deep neural architecture based on backward and forward residual links with multiple stacks of MLP constructs (multi-layer FC) with ReLU nonlinearities.
 N-HiTS \cite{challu2022nhits} is a recent improvement over N-BEATS through multi-rate sampling and multi-scale hierarchical interpolation but retaining the base stacked MLP structure.